sanoop12/Trajectory-GitHub-Task/README.md

 For links and Images the text/alt-text goes inside the square brackets and link inside the the braces [Link_Name](url) and ![Image_alt_text](src)
 ```
+You can do a lot more with markdown, [click here](https://www.markdownguide.org/cheat-sheet) to learn some more _markdown magic_ 🪄

 **Step 9:** Now simply write down a few lines about yourself in the new file, tell us who you are in the most creative way possible
 ```
 💡 PS: If you wanna take it a step further, try adding your image to your markdown file by adding it to the images folder and use the above mentioned syntax to display the image